andrew-pyle/HU-COMP-1510/structs.md

 ## Structs & Vectors

-`structs` and vectors can be used together in two main ways.
+`structs` and vectors can be used together in two main ways:

+1. A vector of `struct1s
+1. A struct with a `vector` attribute

 ### Vector of `struct`s